yee338024/telegram-toolbox/readme.md

-# Telegram Hunter
+# Telegram Toolbox

 <div align="center">
 <img src="docs/screenshot/logo.png" style="width:50px"/>
 </div>

-**Telegram Hunter** is a smart tool that helps you capture potential customers on Telegram.
+**Telegram Toolbox** is a smart tool that helps you capture potential customers on Telegram.
 It listens to group and channel messages, detects **keywords** you care about, and notifies you instantly — making it easier to discover and connect with new leads.